keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-4.md

-# Part 4 -  Adding data to the database from a form
+# Part 4: Adding data from a form

-For the final part of this guide, we're going to set up an api endpoint, bringing together our routing configuration and database configuration, so we can see both working together.
+For the final part of this guide, we're going to set up an API endpoint, bringing together our routing configuration and database configuration, so we can see both working together.

 ## Setup

 For part 4, we are going to use a second model, the Event model that was looked at briefly in part 2.

-Here it is again if you skipped it.
+Here it is again if you skipped it:

 ```javascript
 var keystone = require('keystone');